 Think about a time when you were really engaged in something, the kind of engagement where you lose track of time and experience feelings of joy and satisfaction.
-You may have felt acutely focused, physically, mentally, and emotionally absorbed in a task.
-I’ve felt this most often while writing, reading, teaching, and coaching -- always signaled by the moment when I notice the clock and, feeling dazed, wonder where the hours have gone.
+You may have felt acutely focused and physically, mentally, and emotionally absorbed in a task.
+I’ve felt this most often while writing, reading, teaching, and coaching—always signaled by the moment when I notice the clock and, feeling dazed, wonder where the hours have gone.

-I would like to urge the education community to move beyond a discussion of "engagement," with its vague definitions and murky attributes, to a conversation on flow; I’d like to propose that our task as educators is to increase the experiences of flow for students.
+I’d like to urge the education community to move beyond a discussion of engagement, with its vague definitions and murky attributes, to a conversation on flow.
+And I’d like to propose that our task as educators is to increase the experiences of flow for students.

-Csikszentmihalyi has identified three conditions necessary to achieve a state of flow:
+Csikszentmihalyi identified three conditions necessary to achieve a state of flow:

-- The goals are clear (i.e. design an experiment which demonstrates xyz, write a persuasive essay, paint the ceiling of the chapel)
+- The goals are clear (e.g., design an experiment that demonstrates X, write a persuasive essay, paint the ceiling of the chapel).

 Intrinsic motivation is a key element that leads to experiences of flow; we have to want to engage in the challenging task.
-I doubt that anyone has every experienced flow with a worksheet or alphabetizing spelling words.
+I doubt that anyone has ever experienced flow with a worksheet or while alphabetizing spelling words.
 Flow does not happen on the low end of Bloom’s Taxonomy.

 The Road to Mastery

-Here’s the secret to why it’s really worth creating experiences of flow for our students: when they experience flow, we will too.
-When they’re in their student zone of flow then the same will most likely be true for us: our goals are clear, the challenge is high, our skills match the challenge, and we’re getting immediate feedback from kids and adjusting so that we can meet their needs and accomplish the goal.
+Here’s the secret to why it’s really worth creating experiences of flow for our students: When they experience flow, we will too.
+When they’re in their student zone of flow, the same will most likely be true for us: Our goals are clear, the challenge is high, our skills match the challenge, and we’re getting immediate feedback from kids and adjusting so that we can meet their needs and accomplish the goal.
 It’s synergistic and beautiful!

 Of course, a clear learning objective won’t ensure flow and there’s much more to consider.
-But as an end goal, I’m proposing that flow should be part of our daily experience in school -- for students and teachers.
+But as a goal, I’m proposing that flow should be part of our daily experience in school—for students and teachers.
 Maybe we can’t experience flow all day, every day, but maybe students and teachers can experience it more often than we do now.